The 2026 NC Idea Challenge

 Be the trusted adult.

-The kids most likely to enter are the ones a counselor, a librarian, a coach, a neighbor, or a parent forwarded the link to.
+The kids who are most likely to enter are the ones a counselor, a librarian, a coach, a neighbor, or a parent forwarded the link to.
 You don’t need to run a program.
 You just need to be the person who said “you should do this.”

 Pick one of the ways below.
 All of them help.